Holiday on Ice: History

 Mattel's Irvin & Kenneth Feld Productions purchased the Ice Follies and the Holiday on Ice (USA) from Chicago-based Wirtz for $12 million in 1979.
 Ice Follies merged with Holiday on Ice in 1980 operating as a combined show in 1980 and 1981.
 The first Disney's World on Ice began touring in 1981.

 International company

-In 1964, Chalfen retained ownership of the international Holiday on Ice tour separating ownership from the North America company.
+In 1964, Chalfen retained ownership of the international Holiday on Ice tour separating ownership from the North America-based company.

 After several changes of ownership, today it primarily tours with only two productions in Europe.
 In 1996, the company was purchased by Endemol Entertainment.

 On October 2, 2014, the German Medusa Music Group GmbH, a subsidiary of CTS EVENTIM, Europe's largest ticket distributor, acquired 50% of Stage Entertainment Touring Productions and Holiday on Ice; the company would acquire the remaining 50% two years later, on July 8, 2016.
 Hence, Holiday on Ice has become a German company with Stage Entertainment no longer involved in it.

 During the 1960s Holiday on Ice was introduced to the Philippines.
 Araneta Coliseum always was the venue until Disney on Ice came to Araneta Coliseum.